singer-io/tap-helpscout/README.md

     ```
     - [singer-tools](https://github.com/singer-io/singer-tools)
     - [target-stitch](https://github.com/singer-io/target-stitch)
-3. Create your tap's config file which should look like the following:
+3. Create your tap's `config.json` file which should look like the following:

     ```json
     {